crichez/swift-bison/.github/SECURITY.md

 ## Supported Versions

-Security advisories will not be published while BSONKit is in pre-release.
+Security advisories will not be published while Bison is in pre-release.
 Once the project graduates to 1.0.0, the list below will include versions actively receiving security advisories.

 | Version | Security Advisories |